trevorhauter/gitportal.nvim/README.md

 ## ꩜ Configuration
 **`GitPortal`** comes with the following defaults.

 If you wish to keep these defaults, no configuration is required.
-If you wish to customize them, you must pass a dictionary of the options you'd like to override to the setup method.
+To customize them, you must pass a dictionary of the options you'd like to override to the setup method.
 An example can be seen in my setup below.
 ```lua
 {
     -- When opening generating permalinks, whether to always include the current line in